ihinsdale/mean-local-auth/README.md

     * For `db.password`, enter the `app_db_user_password` you specified in `/sysadmin/dev/group_vars/mongoservers`.
     * Choose secrets for `secrets.cookieParser` and `secrets.session`.
     * For `publicDNS`, enter the domain name (e.g. example.com) or IP address of your server.
-    * In `testing.email` and `testing.email2`, enter different email address that can be used by the tests in `/test/express/auth.js` to test the creation of user accounts.
+    * For `passwordResetSenderEmail`, enter an email address you control.
+This email address will be the sender of password reset emails.
     * In `AWSSES`, enter the access key id and secret access key associated with your AWS account.
-These credentials are used to send password reset emails via AWS's Simple Email Service.
+These credentials are used to send password reset emails via AWS's Simple Email Service (SES).
+To successfully send password reset emails, you will need to login to SES and follow the steps to verify the email address you specified in `passwordResetSenderEmail`.

         If you prefer to use a different provider for sending password reset emails, you would customize `forgot` within `/lib/routes/passwordReset.js`.
+    * In `testing.email` and `testing.email2`, enter different email addresses that can be used by the tests in `/test/express/auth.js` to test the creation of user accounts.

 1. If you don't want your configuration information/credentials to be stored in version control, add a line for config.json to your .gitignore file, then type: